The

 the speed limit sign.

-Speeds and distances on
+Speeds and distances

-road signs appear in kilometres.
+on road signs appear

-Not miles. (and speedometers)
+(and speedometers)

 There